ErayEroglu/hackathon/README.md

 ## Project Overview

 In the era of big data, efficient and scalable storage solutions are paramount.
-Our project, the Upstash Object Storage, addresses this need by combining the speed of Redis with the scalability and reliability of MinIO.
+Our project, Upstash Object Storage, addresses this need by combining the speed of Redis with the scalability and reliability of MinIO.
 This hybrid solution offers a unique approach to managing large datasets, ensuring high performance and seamless integration for diverse applications.

 ![Screenshot from 2024-07-12 15-10-56](./image.png)